-- An application is submitted in writing by the employee. - The employee provides the CWT with evidence of adoption from the appropriate state government agency. - g.
-The total combined paid and unpaid parental leave for the mother and the partner of the mother, and in the case of adoption leave the primary care giver and the partner of the primary care giver, will not exceed 52 calendar weeks. - h.
-The paid leave must be taken within the period of parental leave taken by the employee as provided for in clause 6.6.3 (e) and (f). - i.
-Prior to commencing parental leave an employee will provide written advice to the manager and the pay office of the dates that the payment for paid parental leave is to be made. - j.
-Any public or other statutory holiday that falls within the period of the parental leave will be counted as a day of parental leave. - k.
-An absence on paid parental leave will count as service for personal leave, annual leave and long service leave purposes. - I. When the pregnancy of an employee results in other than the birth of a living child after 24 weeks gestation, the mother will be entitled to a consecutive period of two weeks paid leave. - m.
-Part time employees will be entitled to the same provisions as full time employees on a pro-rata basis according to their contracted hours. - n.
-Clause 6.6.3 does not apply to: - Casual employees. - Induced terminations.
+- The employee provides the CWT with evidence of adoption from the appropriate state government agency. - h.
+The total combined paid and unpaid parental leave for the mother and the partner of the mother and in the case of adoption leave the primary care giver and the partner of the primary care giver, will not exceed 52 calendar weeks. - i.
+The paid parental leave must be taken within the continuous period of parental leave taken by the employee. - j.
+Prior to commencing parental leave the employee will provide written advice to their Manager and payroll of the dates that the payment for paid parental leave is to be made. - k.
+Any public or other statutory holiday that falls within the period of the parental leave will be counted as a day of such parental leave. - I. An absence on paid parental leave will count as service for personal leave, annual leave and long service leave purposes. - m.
+Where the pregnancy of an employee results in other than the birth of a living child after 24 weeks, the mother will be entitled to a consecutive period of two (2) weeks paid leave. - n.
+Part time employees will be entitled to the same provisions as full time employees on a pro-rata basis according to their contracted hours. - o.
+This clause will be read in conjunction with clause 6.5 of the South Australian Municipal Salaried Officers Award regarding employees' entitlement to unpaid parental leave. - p.
+Child, for the purposes of this clause, means a child of an employee under school age except for adoption, when child means a child who: - Is or will be under the age of five on the day of the placement, and - Has not previously lived with the employee for a period of six months or more as at the day of the placement, and - Is not a child or stepchild of the employee or the employee's spouse. - q.
+Primary care giver, for the purposes of this clause, means a person who assumes the principal role of providing care and attention to a child. - r.
+Ordinary weekly rate of pay, for the purposes of this clause, means the weekly rate of pay as at the relevant date exclusive of overtime, shift premiums and penalty rates.